upes-open/OSoC-25-FormEase/README.md

 # 📁 FormEase – Smart Utility Extension for Online Applications

 **FormEase** is a lightweight Chrome Extension that allows users to **resize, compress, and convert images and videos directly on any webpage** with a file upload field.
-It removes the need for external tools by embedding a floating, in-browser editing toolbox—ensuring privacy, speed, and convenience for users filling out online forms for jobs, colleges, or scholarships.
+It removes the need for external tools by embedding a floating, in-browser editing toolbox—ensuring privacy, speed, and convenience for users filling out online forms or any other service.

 ---